WWC Post-Secondary Bursary

 Wounded Warriors Canada is proud to announce that we will be receiving applications for the fourth annual WWC Post-Secondary Bursary benefiting military and first responder families for the 2019-2020 school year.
 Applications will be received from June 10- July 5, 2019.
-Since 2016, through the generous support of the founding sponsors at The Bay Street Children’s Foundation, CIBC, RBC, and ITG, the $40,000 VCS will fund one year of full-time post-secondary education, for 8 children whose parent(s) is a Canadian Armed Forces Veteran, serving or retired, affected by Operational Stress Injuries (OSI) – including Post Traumatic Stress Disorder (PTSD); and 4 of whom whose parent(s) is a First Responder affected by Operational Stress Injuries (OSI) – including Post Traumatic Stress Disorder (PTSD).
+Since 2016, through the generous support of founding sponsors at The Bay Street Children’s Foundation, CIBC, RBC, and ITG, the $40,000 WWC PSC has funded one year of full-time post-secondary education, for 8 children 4 of whom whose parent(s) is a Canadian Armed Forces Veteran, serving or retired, affected by Operational Stress Injuries (OSI) – including Post Traumatic Stress Disorder (PTSD); and 4 of whom whose parent(s) is a First Responder affected by Operational Stress Injuries (OSI) – including Post Traumatic Stress Disorder (PTSD).

 On September 6, 2016 Wounded Warriors Canada was pleased to announce the eight inaugural recipients of the inaugural Veterans Child Scholarship (now the WWC Post-Secondary Bursary) for the 2016-2017 school year.
 To date twenty-four Bursaries have been awarded.
 We wish all applicants much success in their studies.

 Terms & Conditions|Eligibility Criteria:

-a.
-Applicants must be children whose parent(s) is a Canadian Armed Forces Veteran, serving or retired, affected by Operational Stress Injuries (OSI) including Post Traumatic Stress Disorder (PTSD);
+- Applicants must be children whose parent(s) is a Canadian Armed Forces Veteran, serving or retired or a First Responder, affected by Operational Stress Injuries (OSI) including Post Traumatic Stress Disorder (PTSD);

-c.
-Accepted into a full time course of studies at recognized publicly funded Canadian college or university (Bachelor/entry level).
+- Accepted into a full time course of studies at recognized publicly funded Canadian college or university

-d.
-Employees, directors and officers of Wounded Warriors Canada, and any family of the foregoing, are not eligible for this scholarship.
+- Employees, directors and officers of Wounded Warriors Canada, and any family of the foregoing, are not eligible for this bursary.

-2. Students will be able to apply to the scholarship via the Wounded Warriors Canada website, and are to be submitted on-line.
+- Students will be able to apply to the bursary via the Wounded Warriors Canada website, and are to be submitted on-line.
 Applications will be received from June 10th to July 5th with the application period closing earlier should the number of application surpass 25 in each category.

-a.
-Completion of the online application including a 250 to 500 word maximum essay, written by the applicant explaining how the awarding of this scholarship will make a positive difference in their life accompanied by:
+- Completion of the online application including a 250 to 500 word maximum essay, written by the applicant explaining how the awarding of this bursary will make a positive difference in their life accompanied by:

 (1) A proof of enrolment in the program, or a letter of acceptance into a program from the college or university;

-(2) A letter of recommendation supporting the application from a health care professional stating that an OSI has impacted the family; and
+(2) Letter of recommendation supporting the application from a health care professional stating that an OSI has impacted the family; and

 (3) A letter of recommendation from a source of the applicant’s choice supporting the application.